slide-1

 - Welsh National History Museum, St Fagans

-An Award to a young person (under 21) who has overcome adversity and the Award fund is to support further studies and development.
+Two Awards to young persons (under 18) who has overcome adversity and the Award fund is to support their further studies and development.

-For further information about any of these Awards, please contact the Clerk, Christopher Dale at clerk@livery.cymru
+For further information about any of these Awards, please contact the Clerk, David Sneddon at clerk@livery.cymru

 COMMUNITY AWARDS are made to young people who have made a recognisable contribution to their community or demonstrated excellence in their achievements.